Gnanashekar045/responsive_website/README.md

 # responsive_website
-git clone changes which thing
+git clone changes which thing are